SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/reports.md

 To filter for a particular object, enter a name or property value into the search field and click the search icon.
 All matching devices or groups will be displayed below the **Value** field.
 Click an object to select it (highlighted in green).

->**Info:** If you select a group, only data from devices which are direct children from the group will be included.
-Reports do not include data from devices in subgroups (non-direct children).
+>**Info:** If you select a group, the data of direct child devices will be included.
+However the export will not contain the data of devices in subgroups (indirect children).

 The **Time range** filter can filter data for a specific time range.
 Select a time range from the dropdown field.
 This may be one of "Last year", "Last month", "Last week" or select "Custom" and enter a custom from/to range in the additional fields.